QuentinRa/blog.quentinra.dev/maths/probabilities/discrete/counting.md

 **Ordered**: means that (0,1) and (1,0) are two different results while unordered means that they are the same issue.
-When writing a ordered set, we write {$(0,1), (1,0)$} while we would do { {$0,1$} } for the same set but unordered.
+When writing an ordered set, we write {$(0,1), (1,0)$} while we would do { {$0,1$} } for the same set but unordered.